-During the six meetings held by this Committee in 2022, a total of 19 resolutions were reached, which have addressed: the approval of the Report on the functioning of the Appointments and Remuneration Committee for financial year 2021, of the report ratifying the categories of directors, of the Report of the Appointments and Remuneration Committee on the Chairwoman of the Board of Directors, of the Report of the Appointments and Remuneration Committee on the Chief Executive Officer, proposal of the Annual Report on the remuneration of the directors of FCC, S.A. for financial year 2022, to report favourably on the Report-Proposal on the statutory remuneration of the Board of Directors for financial year 2021, approval of the implementation of the 2021 Variable Remuneration Plan and approval of the 2022 Variable Remuneration Plan, approval of the FCC Group Salary Policy for 2022, to report favourably on the proposal to re-elect Pablo Colio Abril as executive director, and to report favourably to the Board so that it may then submit the Directors' Remuneration Policy for the remainder of the financial year 2022 and for the financial years 2023, 2024 and 2025 to the Ordinary General Shareholders' Meeting, approval of the Appointments and Remuneration Committee's activity report for financial year 2021 and approval of the appointment on 1 May 2022 of Ramona Fernández Kelly as the FCC Group's new HR director.
+During the six meetings held by this Committee in 2023, a total of 19 resolutions were reached, which have addressed the following, among others: approval of the Report on the functioning of the Appointments and Remuneration Committee for financial year 2022, approval of the report ratifying the categories of directors, approval of the Report of the Appointments and Remuneration Committee on the Chairwoman of the Board of Directors, approval of the Report of the Appointments and Remuneration Committee on the Chief Executive Officer, reporting favourably on the update of the statutory remuneration of the Chief Executive Officer, assessing the performance and objectives achieved by FCC's Chief Executive Officer, reporting favourably on the appointment of the first Executive Director of Cementos Portland Valderrivas (CPV), proposal included in the Annual Report on the remuneration of the Board members of FCC, S.A., corresponding to the year 2022, reporting favourably on the Report-Proposal on the statutory remuneration of the Board of Directors for financial year 2023, and remuneration of the Secretary of the CAC, approval of the implementation of the 2022 Variable Remuneration Plan and approval of the 2023 Variable Remuneration, reporting favourably on the approval of the FCC Group Salary Policy for 2023, reporting favourably on proposal to appoint Gerardo Kuri as the Non-executive Vice President of CPV, his contract for the provision of services of a commercial nature and the change of his position in FCC as a Proprietary Director of Control Empresarial de Capitales S.A. de CV, proposing or reporting favourably, as applicable, on the appointment or re-election of Directors, approving the CNR report of 2022 activities, appoint Manuel Gil Madrigal as the Chairman of the CNR, reporting favourably to the Board of Directors on the Equal Opportunities - regarding equal opportunities and safe environments -, Diversity and Inclusion Policy.